msa-em/nanocartography/nanocartography.md

 calculate the angle between planes [](#eq33) and determine the d-spacing of plane ([](#eq34), the distance between any plane is then is the length of the normal vector in cubic form).
-It should be stressed that when plotting or representing the planes, the nomenclature for the [native planes]{.underline} are still used.
+It should be stressed that when plotting or representing the planes, the nomenclature for the {u}`native planes` are still used.
 The description of the native normals can also be calculated for demonstration purposes (Eqns.
 35 and
-36) by multiplying the cubic description of the normal by the inverse of the conversion matrix (M^-1^).
+36) by multiplying the cubic description of the normal by the inverse of the conversion matrix (M{sup}`-1`).
 The initial example provided in this article ([](#fig1)) utilized a tetragonal cell with a c/a ratio of 2 to demonstrate the calculation of the angle between two vectors.
 A similar schematic illustrated in ***Figure 10*** for a similar